ChatGPT

 - Open ChatGPT Settings in your browser.

-Enabling Developer Mode is currently only possible in the browser version of ChatGPT, not in the mobile or desktop apps.
+Developer Mode is currently only available in the browser version of ChatGPT, not in the mobile or desktop apps.

 Step 2: Add One Horizon App